REGISTRATION, PAYMENTS, MISSED CLASSES, MATCHES and EVENTS

-Any bite to a human or dog should be noted and disclosed during registration, for the purposes of this policy, we define “bite history” specifically as having a bite history including one or more bites to a person or dog whether or not it resulted in the person or dog needing medical/veterinary attention..
+Any bite to a human or dog should be noted and disclosed during registration.
+For the purposes of this policy, we define “bite history” as having bitten any person or dog, whether or not it resulted in the person or dog needing medical/veterinary attention.
 We will determine if we are able to accommodate dogs with this kind of history, provided we know in advance, the owner takes responsibility for the safety of others, and is willing to follow rules for safety.

 - If a dog is enrolled in a class that is not a good fit, we will help find a class that is a better fit and/or recommend private training.